Rashmi1526/notes-web/README.md

      1.window.localStorage - stores data with no expiration date 2.window.sessionStorage - stores data for one session (data is lost when the browser tab is closed)
  ***
+ The link to visit this project is: https://rashmi1526.github.io/notes-web/